SlowFlash22/Python-Projects-Beginner-Level/Readme.md

 # Python Mini-projects:

-## Hey there developers😇, welcome to this repository!
+## Hey there developers🐍
-- ###  This repository contains python projects ranging from Beginner to OP level😅 learnt from Angela Yu's python bootcamp
+###  This repository contains python projects ranging from Beginner to OP level😅 learnt from Angela Yu's python bootcamp
 - ### Feel free to star this to keep an eye on repo updates.✨
 - Repo includes:
     <details open>